Toyota Vellfire Luxury MPV Spotted At Dealership; Launch Expected Soon

 Update: Bookings open - according to online sources, a few dealerships are accepting bookings for the luxurious MPV.
-An official word on the matter is pending.

 It looks like the Toyota Vellfire, which is a version of the Toyota Alphard, will go on sale soon.
 Toyota had shown us the Alphard at the 2018 Auto Expo.
 Since then, Mercedes-Benz has already launched the V-Class.
 At 4945mm, the Vellfire is shorter than the V-Class’s 5140mm length.
 The wheelbase is also 200mm shorter at 3000mm.
 While Toyota does sell cars with an 8-figure price tag, it’s not a brand we normally associate with luxury.
 The Mercedes-Benz V-Class costs Rs.
 68.4 lakh (ex-Delhi).
 So, we should expect the Toyota Vellfire to cost around that.
 What you stand to gain with the Toyota Vellfire over the Mercedes V Class is the reliability and smooth ownership experience.
 A lot of Toyota car owners are also extremely loyal to the brand and therefore continue to stay in the Toyota family.